We help anyone in acute need

 It goes without saying that living in these circumstances often leads to chronic problems of substance misuse and mental ill-health.
 Sometimes, it was these problems that led to poverty and homelessness in the first place, but often they follow them.
 We welcome everyone and try to help people overcome these issues – and many more, from childhood or sexual abuse, problem gambling, physical health problems, debt, offending…..

-Some people come along to groups in the day centre who don’t have any housing problems at the moment, but benefit from activities and therapeutic support for issues like mental health or addiction.
+Some people come along to our services who don’t have any housing problems at the moment, but simply benefit from activities and therapeutic support for issues like mental health or addiction.

 Our other service users

-Our gardening project is open to anyone who will benefit from being in the open air: older people, disbaled, people with mental health or addiction problems, people with learning disabilities.
+Our therapeutic gardening project is open to anyone who will benefit from being in the open air: older people, disabled, people with mental health or addiction problems, people with learning disabilities.

 Some of our volunteering opportunities are valuable to a wide range of people with social needs, who seek company, or something to do.